TransparentHealth/uhi/README.md

 Thge UHI Specification
 ----------------------

-A Universal Health Identifier(UHI) SHALL be consist of a 14 string of digits:
+A Universal Health Identifier(UHI) MAY be abreviated by UHI.

+A UHI SHALL be consist of a 14 string of digits:

     nnnnnnnnnnnnnn